Skip to main content

 • A PoE injector to another device

-Note: The cable’s total length used from the original switch to plugged-in device cannot exceed 328 ft (100m).
+The cable’s total length used from the original switch to plugged-in device cannot exceed 328 ft (100m).
 For example, if the AC12 is above the door with a 262 ft (80m) wire run back to the switch, you cannot use a run longer than 65 ft (20m) to connect the camera.

 Special use cases

-By default, the AC12 PoE passthrough supports a full 30W PoE+ output but there are some cases where it can only up to 27W power to the dependent device, with the other power reserved for itself to operate.
+By default, the AC12 PoE passthrough supports a full 30W PoE+ output, but there are some cases where it can only provide up to 27W power to the dependent device, with the other power reserved for itself to operate.
 This is when either the USB or second reader is enabled.
 For most applications, this is sufficient for nearly every device; however, some examples where this can be an issue are:

 • The CF81-E model in low temperature (night mode)